julien-hadleyjack/challenge-me/README.rst

 =============

 The full documentation can be read at `ReadTheDocs <https://challenge-me.readthedocs.org/en/latest/>`_.
-While using the tool you you can also consult the command line help
+While using the tool you you can also consult the command line help:

 .. code:: shell

-    $challenge-me --help
+    $ challenge-me --help
     Usage: main.py [OPTIONS] COMMAND [ARGS]...

     Command line tool for running programming challenges.